 - Having your money on hand is not necessarily better.
 For example, if you withdraw your money before maturity and leave it sitting in a regular savings account, you may lose out on more interest than if you had kept that amount invested in a CD through its entire term.

 The average fixed rates on certificates are low, but they are slowly inching their way up.
 To get the best return on your investment, it’s essential to compare CD rates from various financial institutions.
 You may also want to consider investing in a fixed annuity, which can offer you returns as high as 4%.
-If you have money saved in an IRA or 401(k), you may be able to use that money to purchase a fixed annuity as well.
-Again, requesting a quote is the best way to find out how much you could potentially earn with this type of investment.
+If you have money saved in an IRA or 401(k), you may also use that money to purchase a fixed annuity.
+Again, requesting a quote is the best way to determine how much you could earn with this investment.

 Frequently Asked Questions